inab/ipc_workflows/cosifer/README.md

     ```bash
     nextflow run . --data_matrix=rppa-processed.tsv.zip --index_col=0  --outputsDir=tests/rppa
     ```
-- Test 3 (it takes ~1 hour)
+- Test 3 (it takes a couple of minutes)
   - Change to workflow directory
   - Download example input files from <https://raw.githubusercontent.com/PhosphorylatedRabbits/cosifer/master/examples/tcga-brca/rnaseq-processed.tsv.zip> and <http://ge-lab.org/gskb/4-animal-Results_database_gmt/homo_sapiens_human_gmt2.gmt>.
+We are using only the two first lines from the second file, in order to shorten the test.
   - Use `nextflow` in this way:

     ```bash